What it takes to combat extremism, Campus program fellow breaks the silence at Vassar, Protecting girls from FGM by educating legislators and more

 Earlier this month, while speaking about FGM worldwide, U.N.
 Secretary-General Antonio Guterres warned that without concerted, accelerated action, a further 68 million girls could be subjected to this harmful practice by 2030.
 Accelerated action against FGM is also urgently needed in the U.S. The AHA Foundation is hard at work demanding legislative protection.
 Alex Still, my Research Assistant at Hoover Institution, educates legislators around the country about FGM in the U.S. Read here about her experience educating hundreds of legislators.

-Thanks to your support, the AHA Foundation Campus Program, the Critical Thinking Unit (CTU), was launched just a few months ago and is already shedding light on human rights and freedoms in the U.S. through events on campuses across the country.
-In an interview with CTU fellow, Grace Roebuck, she speaks about events she organized at her university, Vassar College.
+Thanks to your support, the AHA Foundation Campus Program, the Critical Thinking Fellowship (CTF), was launched just a few months ago and is already shedding light on human rights and freedoms in the U.S. through events on campuses across the country.
+In an interview with CTF fellow, Grace Roebuck, she speaks about events she organized at her university, Vassar College.

 If you have missed my article about freedom of speech on U.S. campuses, you can read it here.